smiths/caseStudies/CaseStudies/ssp/refs/README.md

-# Project Name
+This folder holds information and resources of interest for SSP.

-This folder holds information and resources of interest for the project.
 This is intended to be a convenient location for project members to access support material for the project.

 References are named using the Nat Bib convention.
 That is, the citation name,